maneroto/SimpleBootstrapPortfolio/README.md

 # Simple Bootstrap Portfolio
-Portfolio template created with Bootstrap 4, I created it to practive Boostrap 4 skills, you can use it however you want and for any purpose.
+Portfolio template created with Bootstrap 4, I created it to practice some of my Boostrap 4 skills, you can use it however you want and for any purpose.

 ## Contributing